Matthew J. Tow: The Lovetones

 The Lovetones released their debut album, Be What You Want, in 2002 through Bomp!
 Records.
 The album was reviewed in Creem and Rolling Stone magazine.
 The second album, Meditations, was released through New York's Tee Pee Records in late 2005.
 Returning from shows in the US in late 2005 and also at SXSW 2006, The Lovetones toured to support Meditations Australian release in May 2006.
 In June 2006 The Lovetones completed a European tour across 12 countries with The Brian Jonestown Massacre in support of Meditations, released there through Tee Pee/Cargo Records, culminating in an album review in respected UK magazine Uncut.
+The Lovetones also recorded their third album, Axiom, during 2006 with sessions split between Figment Studios in Hollywood and the Sydney Opera House Recording Studio.
+The new album was released in June 2007 through Tee Pee Records.

 The Lovetones performed a reunion show in Sydney on 31 July 2015.

-The Lovetones also recorded their third album, Axiom, during 2006 with sessions split between Figment Studios in Hollywood and the Sydney Opera House Recording Studio.
-The new album was released in June 2007 through Tee Pee Records.The Lovetones Discography:
+And in 2023 began releasing new singles: "Way the Light Dances", "Everything Changed", and 2024's "Seven Days" (a remake of a track off Matt's first solo album).The Lovetones discography: